 REACH requirements

-All products in the EU market that contain chemical substances are controlled by the REACH regulation.
-This also applies to textile manufacturers and importers who need to make sure that their products do not contain any restricted substances or that their concentrations are within acceptable limits.
-The limits are defined in REACH Annex XVII2 and the list of Substances of Very High Concern (SVHC3).
-In clothing and other textile products, restricted substances are most often found in synthetic dyes, metallic accessories, and preservatives used to prevent unwanted odors and molding.
+All products in the EU market that contain chemical substances are controlled by the REACH Regulation.
+This also applies to textile manufacturers and importers, who must make sure that their products do not contain any restricted substances or that their concentrations are within acceptable limits.
+The limits are defined in REACH Annex XVII2 and the list of Substances of Very High Concern (SVHC)3.

 Fiber composition

-For textiles sold in the EU market, labels are required to clearly state the composition of the fabric4.
-The fibers have to be listed in decreasing percentage order, from the most to the least abundant (e.g. 80% cotton, 15% polyester, 5% elastane).
+For textiles sold in the EU market, labels are required to state the composition of the fabric clearly.4 The fibers have to be listed in decreasing percentage order, from the most to the least abundant (e.g. 80% cotton, 15% polyester, 5% elastane).
 If textiles are marketed as “pure” or “100%”, they must be entirely composed of a single fiber.
 The information must be made available in all the official languages of each EU country where the product is sold.

 Textile performance testing is not a strict legal requirement in the EU, but refraining from it may result in suboptimal-quality products ending up on the market.
 This contributes to excess textile waste and negatively affects the reputation of the manufacturer, which makes it important to ensure quality beyond the basic legal requirements described above.